 Business of Sport and Entertainment

-An educational 4 day trip (3 nights) will be organized abroad (f.e.
-London).
+An educational 3 day trip (2 nights) will be organized abroad (f.e.
+London or Paris).

-After successful completion of this minor students will have:
+After successful completion of this minor students will be competent:

 Euro 200 is contribution to be collected during the kick-off week towards: